pixelschrubber/grunting-kameleoon/README.md

 - delete a remote test, provide id as param

 `updateTest`
-- not finished yet, should be used to update an already deployed test
+- this task is being used to update an already deployed test

 `experimentResults`
 - not finished yet, should be used to get some basic stats